SineStriker/QtPrivateClassGenerator/README.md

 ### Usage

-`-a` tells generator to add an argument to constructor.
+`-a` Add an argument to constructor.
 (Optional)

-`-m` tells generator to add a macro at the beginning of class.
+`-m` Add a macro at the beginning of class.
 (Optional)

-`-o` tells generator the output directory, the default is current working directory.
+`-n` Add a namespace before definition.
 (Optional)

-`-p` tells generator the project name, it will used in header definition.
+`-o` Specify output directory, the default is current working directory.
 (Optional)

+`-p` Specify project name, it will be used in header definition.
+(Optional)

-`-b` tells generator the base class name.
+`-b` Specify base class name.

-`-d` tells generator that the private class is derived from a base class, and the base class must be specified.
+`-d` Generate a class derived from a base class, and the base class must be specified.

+`-x` Generate private implementations into public class's source file.

 ### Templates